III B Society

 sion is able to discern, describe, evaluate and act for the long term survival of man and society.

-general oversight present social forces for misdevelopments and misuses of power.
+general oversight present social forces for misuses of power and misdevelopments.

-supervision.
-They overcome with spiritual-political-social will any hostile, inhibiting factor.
+They overcome with spiritual-political determination any hostile, inhibiting factor.

-It mobilizes human esprit and pools the necessary resources for prevention and roll back of damages.
+They mobilizes human esprit to pool the necessary resources for prevention and roll back of damag-es.

-j5.4) It is result orientated to correct factual, legal and moral wrong
+i5.3) It is result orientated to correct factual, legal and moral wrong.

-protection and develops an errorless line of argumentation from cause to damage to remedy.
+protection and develops an seamless line of argumentation from cause to damage to remedy.

 decision with law enforcement for protection of value and legal object.